Two banks compete for top 6-month CD rates

 Since then, the average return on 6-month CDs has fallen from 1.86% APY to a record low of 0.14% APY today.

-Late last year, Fed Chairman Ben Bernanke said the central bank would start bumping rates up when the unemployment rate hit 6.5%.
+In late 2012, Fed Chairman Ben Bernanke said the central bank would start bumping rates up when the unemployment rate hit 6.5%.

 With that goal in mind, savers anxiously watched the jobless rate fall to 7.3% in August.
 Not quite there, but closing in.